Sherbet and the sound that is ever sweet

 I was going to live concerts from the age of thirteen in Sydney, yet even with a relatively early start, I missed the first four years of Sherbet’s performing life, being way too young for their career-shaping residency at Jonathon’s Disco or the early tour supporting Creedence Clearwater Revival, never getting to see them in their Slipstream glam-rock-makeup-on-stage period, or over the summer of 1974-75 when that most evocative, gorgeous blast of summer pop, “Summer Love”, was atop the charts and they took newborn rockers AC/DC on tour as their opening act.
 The saddest part of being too young for live shows then was that I missed the “Life” tour in 1975.
 That was the year Sherbet brought out the prodigious albums Sherbet – Greatest Hits, with the most fascinating, treasure-hunting gatefold collage that ever graced a 12 x 24 inch piece of cardboard, and Life… is for Living, my favourite Australian album of all time.

 I’m pretty sure I bought these two records at the same time – they are still in their original Grace Bros plastic covers – and I sat on my bedroom floor poring over the liners and photos day after day after school while I listened, transfixed.
 Life… is for Living was a concept album, musically and thematically ambitious.
-Garth marvelled, years later, at the sound effects montage on the opening track, “Arrival”, that took less than two minutes to depict the creation of the world (take that, Stanley Kubrick), but musically I thought the second track, “Survival”, and its reprise at the end of side 2, had more impact.
+Garth marvelled, years later, at the sound effects montage on the opening track, “Arrival”, that took less than two minutes to depict the evolution of man (take that, Stanley Kubrick), but musically I thought the second track, “Survival”, and its reprise at the end of side 2, had more impact.
 I loved every moment on this album that I always felt was about two tracks too short, and even at thirteen years old I related totally to Clive’s ultimate conundrum: Where do we go?
 And boy, did I study and ponder those back cover credits.
 Who was Lisa with the damp shoulders?
 Did making the Life album induce so many tears?
 (Apparently so.)

 When I played the album to the ultra wry music writer Iain Shedden one day in 2003 – he who wrote for the country’s national newspaper and played drums in an occasional band with Garth Porter around that time, but, being an immigrant, had absolutely no knowledge of Sherbet’s music – he exclaimed in shock and amusement, “It’s prog rock!”